-Due to their design, thrust ball bearings are detachable, and the bearing components can be assembled separately.
+Due to their design, axial-deep groove ball bearings are detachable, and the bearing components can be assembled separately.
 These bearings are formed as single and double row types.
 Thrust ball bearings are only suitable for axial loads, while radial loads must be avoided.
 Due to their kinematic characteristics, thrust ball bearings should be used for low to medium speed ranges.

 Bearing design types